SIN

 Lastly, The Falconer shirt was created in tandem with the first single from the record, capturing a moment of severance.

-Each design stands on its own, yet together they form a wearable language—a shadowed reflection of the record’s core.
+Each design stands on its own, yet together they form a wearable language.
+A shadowed reflection of the record’s core.